5 things to know about the latest charges against Donald Trump

 Some are attorneys who helped promote bogus election fraud claims.
 Co-conspirator 3 is described as an attorney who privately acknowledged that the unfounded election fraud claims were "crazy."
 Another, co-conspirator 4, was a Justice Department official who worked on civil matters and "attempted to use the Justice Department to open sham election crime investigations and influence state legislatures."

-And their descriptions line up with that of people who could be of interest to investigators, such as former Trump lawyers Rudy Giuliani, John Eastman and Sidney Powell, and former DOJ attorney Jeffrey Clark.
+And their descriptions line up with those of people who could be of interest to investigators, such as former Trump lawyers Rudy Giuliani, John Eastman and Sidney Powell and former DOJ attorney Jeffrey Clark.

 4. Trump is calling this indictment "fake."
 And, yes, he's still leading the polls